Generate Metrics¶

 Note

-- Since the data source, aggregation expression, etc., of the metric generation rule determine the data type, some configurations do not support editing or modification;
+- Since the data source, aggregation expressions, etc., of a metric generation rule determine the data type, some configurations do not support editing and modification.

-- Generated metrics are based on the data aggregated within the selected frequency and query time range.
-If no data is reported during this time period, the metric cannot be generated, nor can it be queried or searched in the metrics.
+- Generated metrics are aggregated based on the data within the frequency and query time range you selected.
+If no data is reported within that time period, metrics cannot be generated, nor can they be queried or searched in metrics.

 Use Cases¶